 At a time when working conditions for Catholics were often dangerous, the organization would provide the opportunity for Catholic men to join together in faith and to help provide for widows and orphans.

 Poverty was another experience shared by almost all of the new arrivals from Ireland and their children.
 McGivney himself understood what it was like trying to make ends meet.

 Father McGivney was born in 1852 in Waterbury, Conn., the first son of Patrick and Mary (Lynch) McGivney.
 Due to the potato famine, Patrick and Mary had immigrated to the United States from County Cavan, Ireland.
 Years later, they watched their son discern the priesthood — which also makes sense: Irish immigrant families of the mid-19th century wove a reverence for religious vocations into the fabric of their daily life.

-After his ordination, young McGivney was assigned to St. Mary’s Church in the shadow of Yale University and the surrounding Anglo-Saxon, Protestant world of New England, he served Irish immigrants whose church was otherwise regarded as a blemish upon the aristocratic community.
+After his ordination, young McGivney was assigned to St. Mary’s Church in the shadow of Yale University and the surrounding Anglo-Saxon, Protestant world of New England, where he served Irish immigrants whose church was otherwise regarded as a blemish upon the aristocratic community.

 Anti-Catholic sentiment in New Haven didn’t stop Father McGivney and his parishioners from celebrating their culture, whether it was through honoring St. Patrick or founding the Knights of Columbus.